Tuna Mayo Sushi - A Japanese Home Favourite

 Tomoka's Note

 For me, the part that matters most in any sushi roll is the rice.
 Try to use sushi rice or Japanese short-grain rice, and make sure it is properly seasoned with vinegar, sugar, and salt.
 That balance is what gives sushi its familiar flavour and makes even a simple filling taste right.
 If you would like the full method, I have shared the basic sumeshi recipe here.
-One small tip that helps when rolling: for slim sushi rolls like this, I often use 2/3 size nori sheets because they feel much easier to handle.
+One small tip that helps when rolling: for slim sushi rolls like this, I often use 2/3-size nori sheets because they feel much easier to handle.
 It also helps to spread the rice a little more thinly than you think you need.
-That makes the roll easier to close neatly without the filling spilling out.
+This makes the roll easier to close neatly without the filling spilling out.
+In Japan, when people say “mayonnaise,” they usually mean Japanese mayonnaise like Kewpie.
+It is very common in Japanese home cooking and is often used for dishes like tuna mayo.
+You can often find it in the Asian foods aisle at supermarkets in Australia, so it is quite easy to try at home.
+You may notice that some Kewpie mayonnaise sold in Australia is made in Thailand.
+These are still official Kewpie products, but the flavour can be slightly different from the Japanese version.
+I hope this becomes an easy little sushi roll you can come back to for lunchboxes, light meals or quiet days at home.

 The Inspiration